dli1/dli1.github.io/content/publication/2021_sigir_forum/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: *Phd dissertation*
+publication: PhD dissertation
-publication_short: *Phd dissertation* at University of Amsterdam
+publication_short: PhD dissertation
 abstract: The availability of test collections in Cranfield paradigm has significantly benefited the development of models, methods and tools in information retrieval.
 Such test collections typically consist of a set of topics, a document collection and a set of relevance assessments.
 Constructing these test collections requires effort of various perspectives such as topic selection, document selection, relevance assessment, and relevance label aggregation etc. The work in the thesis provides a fundamental way of constructing and utilizing test collections in information retrieval in an effective, efficient and reliable manner.
 To that end, we have focused on four aspects.

 We first study the document selection issue when building test collections.
 We devise an active sampling method for efficient large-scale evaluation [Li and Kanoulas, 2017].
 Different from past sampling-based approaches, we account for the fact that some systems are of higher quality than others, and we design the sampling distribution to over-sample documents from these systems.
 At the same time, the estimated evaluation measures are unbiased, and assessments can be used to evaluate new, novel systems without introducing any systematic error.